zalasid/Laravel-5.2-Multi-Auth/README.md

 => Then generate a application key.
 Write this command : php artisan key:generate => Then you need to migrate a tables.
 Write this command : php artisan migrate

-Now, open your browser and run your project.
+Now, open your browser and run your project..